ulfschneider/ulf.website/content/posts/2022-01-02-soylent-green.md

 title: Soylent Green is 2022
 tags: journal
 ---

 <figure>
 <figcaption>Do you remember that movie?
 This is a film poster of <cite>Soylent Green</cite> with Charlton Heston.
-It´s from 1973 and the story play is in 2022.</figcaption>
+It's from 1973 and the story play is in 2022.</figcaption>
 <img src="/img/journal/soylent-green.jpg" alt="A movie poster of the 1973 movie 'Soylent Green'">
 </figure>